 Citizens of other countries may extend their residence permit by up to 18 months after graduating in order to find a suitable job.
 The 18 months start as soon as you receive your last exam result.
 You must demonstrate that your living costs are covered for this period and that you are seeking work that corresponds to your qualifications.
 That means you cannot be looking for a job as a waiter or courier that anyone could do with no specific training.
 If you succeed in finding a job during this period, you can stay in Germany and receive a residence permit for the purpose of gainful employment.
 More information is available .

 Under certain circumstances, you may be eligible for a settlement permit, i.e. indefinite leave to remain, after just two years.
 If you meet all requirements (including a good command of German), you may apply for citizenship after eight years.
 Most federal states include your time spent studying in Germany in these eight years.

 1. Many graduates only search for jobs that precisely match what they studied for their degree.
 It is better to also consider related areas.
 If you read job advertisements carefully, you will find that employers frequently want staff with particular skills, not with a particular degree.

 2. Small and medium-sized companies are very important to the German economy.
 There are around 3.6 million of them, and they provide more than half of all jobs in Germany.
 So not limiting your job search to large international companies will increase your chances.

 3. There is a shortage of highly qualified workers in Germany.
 According to the Cologne Institute for Economic Research, specialist staff are sought especially in the STEM (science, technology, engineering and mathematics) professions.
 So it's easier to find vacancies in these industries.

-TIP: The career centre at your higher education institution can help you figure out how to start your career.
+TIP: The at your higher education institution can help you figure out how to start your career.
 It supports students and graduates in their transition from higher education to employment.
 Career centres usually also have good job exchanges.